-I’m so excited to start my first “Let’s Talk” series with a discussion about pressing seams!
+I’m so excited to start my first “Let’s Talk” series with a discussion about pressing seams open vs. to the side!
 I’ll give you my thoughts and then please feel free to participate by adding your own comments.
 I’d love to hear what you think!

 I have always pressed my seams to the side.
 I don’t want to sound like a “know it all” (because I’m definitely not) or that I’m right and everyone else is wrong (only when I say so 😉 ).
 I just want to give you a few reasons for what I do and open up a discussion about it.
 Here we go…

 - It’s faster.
 This is my number one reason for pressing seams to the side, because I love efficiency when it comes to my time spent on quilting.
 And it’s not just faster to press to the side, but it’s faster matching your seam intersections.

 - It allows you to create opposing seam allowances that “lock” together or “nest”.
 This gives you more accurate seam intersections (and it’s faster).
 It takes me much longer to match my seams when they’re pressed open as shown below in the top piece.
 I love having my intersections nest and then pinning that in place.
 Sometimes I pin on both sides of the seam and sometimes I pin diagonally with one pin (and anchoring both sides).
 You can see that in the bottom piece, right side.